moiatgit/rustbook/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-17/src/lib.rs}}
 ```

-<span class="caption">Listing 7-17: Making a name available for any code to use
+<span class="caption">Llistat 7-17: Making a name available for any code to use
 from a new scope with `pub use`</span>

 Before this change, external code would have to call the `add_to_waitlist`